 After the referendum, there will still be constitutional restrictions on free speech.
 The same article, 40.6.1 will continue to outlaw the utterance of ‘seditious’ or ‘immoral’ speech.

 This article gives the government power to ensure that the media does not ‘undermine public order or morality or the authority of the State’.
-The Spanish government has recently used provisions lie these jail Catalan politicians.
+The Spanish government has recently used provisions like these to jail Catalan politicians.

 The liberal agenda of Fine Gael is extremely limited – and this referendum shows how they prefer to tilt at symbols rather than deal with the substance needed to separate church and state.